Scionax/RPG-Universe/Enchantments/Tattoo.md

  Cosmetics       | Tattoo can be designed to glow, shine, and otherwise alter it’s appearance.               | 1
  Free Motion     | Tattoo can move around the body as intended by the user, such as to be easier to access.  | 1
  Fast Extraction | Item can be extracted extremely quickly, and provides telekinetic assistance with intent. | 2
- Larger Item     | Item can be 20cm x 10cm x 10cm in volume.
+ Larger Item     | Item can be 30cm x 20cm x 20cm in volume.
 Must apply this upgrade before item is imbued.  | 2
  Allow Magic     | Item can possess magical traits.
 Must apply this upgrade before the item is imbued.       | 3